 Dermatologists can do the tests necessary to determine the cause and determine if melanoma is a risk when the following cause concern:

 - Discolored skin

 Once the cause is determined, treatment can begin which can range from topical antibiotics for a staph infection, chemotherapy for cancer, or in the case of halo nevus treatment will not be necessary.
 Moles and melanoma may overlap the halo and in these cases the border will not be symmetrical like with common cases of halo nevus.

 Description of Moles With Halos

 A halo around a spot doesn’t necessarily mean that a halo nevus has developed.
-A red bump or other dark spot with a halo that is red can be a sign of a serious infection.
+A red bump or another dark spot with a halo that is red can be a sign of a serious infection.
 A scab can fall off and result in an area lighter than the surrounding tanned skin, but it is not a halo nevus either.
-A mole that ranges from nearly black to a dark red with a light colored, almost white circle of skin surrounding it is.
+A mole that ranges from nearly black to dark red with a light colored, almost white circle of skin surrounding it is.

-A halo nevus may show up suddenly and there is nothing magical or spiritual about it, even though the name may suggest there is.
+A halo nevus may show up suddenly, and there is nothing magical or spiritual about it, even though the name may suggest there is.
 All that occurs with this type of skin lesion is the skin pigmentation simply changes around the mole.
 Commonly the mole doesn’t change color, but it may appear to change color due to the contrast between the lighter skin and the mole.